manuelpuyol/gotc/README.md

 4. Miner divides the maximum Uint32 value into nthreads blocks
 5. Miner spawns threads
 6. Thread runs in a loop hashing values with a nonce in their allocated block
-7. If a hash has the number of trailing 0s necessary, Miner is notified and threads stop their executions
+7. If a hash has the number of leading 0s necessary, Miner is notified and threads stop their executions
 8. If not, go to step 2
 9. If block is found, add it to the blockchain
 10. If add failed, try to mine again with new blockchain value